Zinc is a natural mineral and is very important for body tissues’ growth, development, and health.

-Avoid taking this drug with foods that are high in calcium or phosphorus, which can make it harder for the body to absorb zinc sulfate.
+Avoid taking this drug with foods high in calcium or phosphorus, making it harder for the body to absorb zinc sulfate.

 This product may decrease the absorption of other medications such as tetracycline antibiotics like doxycycline, minocycline, bisphosphonates like alendronate, and quinolone antibiotics like levofloxacin.

-Foods that are high in calcium, phosphorus, or phytates (found in bran, whole wheat bread) can reduce the absorption of zinc.
+Foods high in calcium, phosphorus, or phytates (in bran and whole wheat bread) can reduce zinc absorption.

 Zinc absorption is reduced by 50% with the consumption of coffee.

-The doses of ziped should be separated from the doses of these foods and medications.
+The doses of zipped should be separated from the amounts of these foods and medications.